Skip to contents

 Introduction

-• Pipelines embedded with multiple methods for normalization, feature reduction, and cell population identification (standard Seurat workflow).
+• Pipelines embedded with multiple methods for normalization, feature reduction (PCA, ICA, NMF, MDS, GLMPCA, UMAP, TriMap, LargeVis, PaCMAP, PHATE, DM, FR), and cell population identification.

-• Pipelines embedded with multiple integration methods for scRNA-seq or scATAC-seq data, including Uncorrected, Seurat, scVI, MNN, fastMNN, Harmony, Scanorama, BBKNN, CSS, LIGER, Conos, ComBat.
+• Pipelines embedded with multiple integration methods for scRNA-seq, including Uncorrected, Seurat, scVI, MNN, fastMNN, Harmony, Scanorama, BBKNN, CSS, LIGER, Conos, ComBat.

-• Multiple methods for automatic annotation of single-cell data and methods for projection between single-cell datasets.
+• Multiple methods for automatic annotation of single-cell data (CellTypist, SingleR, Scmap, KNNPredict) and methods for projection between single-cell datasets (CSSMap, PCAMap, SeuratMap, SymphonyMap).

 • High-quality data visualization methods.